Crosslywere/LearnOpenGLv2/README.md

         ```

         Diffuse light is the direct light from the light source(s) of a scene.
 To calculate the diffuse you'd have to
-        calculate the light's direction, the normalized the light's position minus the fragment's position.
+        calculate the light's direction which is the normalized result of the light's position minus the fragment's position.
         Then the dot product of light's direction and the normal gives the amount of light that hits that fragment
         (this is within a range of -1 to 1 so should be clamped from 0 to 1).
 This value is can then be multiplied by the diffuse color
         and the light color to give the resulting fragment color.